 In the world of professional photography, most of the artistry is credited to the photographer directly.
 But the impact of photography, as well as the preservation of photographs from the past, is often entirely the result of the unique artistry of an editor.
 It is often the photo editor who determines whether images – of day-to-day matters, of great achievements, from difficult situations (such as war zones), from controversial figures, about controversial topics, using new and experimental techniques and more – are ever brought to public awareness.
 It is not only that a keen sensibility for beauty and truth is required, but also an understanding of history, of the power of images to change opinion and evoke personal engagement.
+From her position as a pioneering woman in the dual worlds of magazine publishing and professional photography, Carlisle was uniquely able to bring these together in her work.

 Carol C. Carlisle (1924-2011) epitomized the artistry of the editor during her nearly a 35-year career as Managing Editor of Popular Photography magazine, where she was celebrated for her keen eye and ruthless sense of perfection.
 It was her reputation as an insightful and meticulous editor that brought both her, and the magazine, such an outstanding reputation.
 She was also acclaimed for her work as a photographer in her own right, with her images published many times in the magazine and on the cover.